310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/prologue.md

 {% bubble Hajime %}
 But whenever he talks about you, he has a really gentle look on his face…

-And he always sounds happy when he ends it with “Chi~chan-senpai is a hero, after all!”
+And he *always* happily ends it by saying, “Chi~chan-senpai is a hero, after all!”

 Heroes are cool, aren’t they?
 My little brother often watches those shows on Sunday.
 {% endbubble %}

 {% bubble Chiaki %}
 Ohh!!
 Really!
-I think I could get along well with your little brother! ♪
+I think I could get along well with your little brother, Shino-kun! ♪

 …Alright, I finished picking them up while we were talking.
 Were you taking these somewhere?